Different between Isle and Aisle | Pair of words

 Definition of Aisle

-Aisle is used as a noun in the English language where it denotes a passage or lane between rows of seats in a building, such as a church or theatre, an aircraft, or a train, or a lane between two parallel shelves.
-We can see an aisle everywhere around us, like in a supermarket, parliaments, library, churches, factory, courtrooms, warehouse, etc.
+Aisle is used as a noun in English language where it denotes a passage or lane between rows of seats in a building such as a church or theatre, an aircraft, or train or a lane between two parallel shelves.
+We can see an aisle everywhere around us like in a supermarket, parliaments, library, churches, factory, courtrooms, warehouse, etc.

 In factories and warehouses, an aisle could have storage pallets to place equipment to its right and left.
 In offices, aisles could be separating work areas or two lines of desk/chairs placed separated by a lane in a waiting area.